Overview

 Result listeners are notified whenever a test step generates log output, or publishes results.

-OpenTAP ships with a simple result listener called Text Log, which saves log information from a test plan run to a file.
+OpenTAP ships with a simple result listener called Text Log, which saves log information from test plan execution to a file.
 Its behavior can be modified via settings, including changing the file name and location of the log, as well as filtering the log information.
-There are 4 message categories: Errors, Warnings, Information, and Debug, each of which can be checked and unchecked.
+Logged information falls into 4 message categories: Errors, Warnings, Information, and Debug, each of which can be checked and unchecked.

 Analogous to Text Log, there is a result listener plugin named CSV.
 Rather than logging information, this plugin saves all results published by test steps to a CSV file, which can also be changed via settings.

-There are also PostgreSQL and SQLite result listeners that store all results and logs from a test plan run, as well as a copy of the test plan itself, making it possible to restore and run and old version of a test plan.
-The PostgreSQL plugin be configured to use either a local database, or publish to a remote database.
+There are also PostgreSQL and SQLite result listeners that store all results and logs from a test plan run, as well as a copy of the test plan itself, making it possible to restore and run old versions of a test plan.
+The PostgreSQL plugin be configured to use either a local database, or publish to a remote one.

-There is no limit to the number of active result listeners, and you can have multiple result listeners of the same type.
+There is no limit to the number of active result listeners, and OpenTAP supports multiple result listeners of the same type.
 For example, you could create two different Text Log listeners collecting Debug and Information log messages, respectively.
-There are more result listeners available in the package repository, and developers can make new result listener plugins to suit their needs, such as integrating with a different database technology, or uploading test results to a website.
+There are more result listeners available in the package repository, and developers can make new result listener plugins to suit their needs, such as integrating with a different database technology, or uploading test results to a server.

 Result listeners are tied to an OpenTAP installation, and not a test plan.
-Result listener settings are stored in <install dir>/Settings/Results.xml.
-Like test plans, we do not recommend editing these by hand.
-However, they can be generated and edited using our test plan editors.
+Result listener settings are stored in <install dir>/Settings/Results.xml

 Session Logs

-OpenTAP keeps extensive session logs for debugging purposes.
-Session logs are kept from the 20 latest OpenTAP instances launched, and are created independently of result listeners.
+OpenTAP retains extensive session logs for debugging purposes.
+Session logs are kept from the 20 latest OpenTAP sessions, and are created independently of result listeners.
 The maximum amount of storage space used for session log files is 2GB, with the largest size of a single file being 100MB.
-When this limit is reached a new log file is created.
-There is a maximum number of 20 files kept at any given time.
-If the number of session log files exceeds 20 or the total file size surpasses 2GB, log files will be removed starting with the oldest first.
+When this limit is reached, a new log file is created.
+There is a maximum of 20 files kept at any given time.
+If the number of session log files exceeds 20 or the total file size surpasses 2GB, log files will be removed starting with the oldest file.

 Packages and Plugins